gabriela-framework/gabriela/docs/README.md

 }
 ````

+Assigning a service to a module via *dependencies* array is called a **service declaration**.
+Every service declaration
+will go into this place including services with *shared scope* and *private scope*.
+More on those scopes later in this chapter.

 Since scopes are an important part of every DI service, lets examine scopes in detail; **visiblity scope**
 first.